breqwatr/kolla-ansible/README.md

 ```

-RELEASE     (required)    Define the git branch that Kolla-Ansible will be
+RELEASE     (required)    Define the git branch that Kolla-Ansible will be installed from.
-                          installed from.
-Supports: rocky,stein,train
+                          Supports: rocky,stein,train,ussuri,victoria

 ```